strzcy/strzcy/README.md

 📍 A student from SMK Plus Pelita Nusantara<br>
 🎀 Majoring in Software Engineering<br>
 🚨 I’m looking to collaborate on:<br>    → Projects that involve design, frontend web development, or anything fun & unique!!<br>
-🧧 I’m currently learning:<br>    → JavaScript, PHP, MySql, Laravel, React, and a little bit of UI/UX design
+🧧 I’m currently learning:<br>    → JavaScript, PHP, Python, MySql, Laravel, React, and a little bit of UI/UX design

 ## 🌸 Socials